Free to participate

 To support participants in the development of Communities of Practice that provide fora for ELC practitioners to create inclusive ELC settings.

-Registration for the LINC+ Programme will re-open in 2022.
-Registration is open to all graduates of the LINC Programme (2016-2021).
-You will need to supply your name, email address, PPS number and mobile telephone number during the registration process.
+Package 1 of LINC+ will open for new registrations on January 17, 2022.
+Registration will be open to all graduates of the LINC Programme (2016-2021).
+You will need to supply your name, email address, PPS number, year of graduation and mobile telephone number during the registration process.
 This is so we can verify that you completed the LINC Programme.
+If you are currently engaging in LINC+ you are not required to register again.
+The learning material for Package 1 will be released for newly registered participants in April 2022.

 Frequently Asked Questions